Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels for almost split Kac-Moody groups

 \subsection{Situation and goal}

 We consider an almost split Kac-Moody group $\g G$ over a field $K$, as in section \ref{s1b}.
-We suppose the field $K$ endowed with a non trivial real valuation $\qo=\qo_K$ which may be extended functorially to all extensions in $\shs ep(K)$.
-This condition is satisfied (with uniqueness of the extension) if $K$ is complete for $\qo_K$ (or more generally if $(K,\qo_K)$ is henselian).
+We suppose the field $K$ endowed with a non trivial real valuation $\qo=\qo_K$ which may be extended functorially and uniquely to all extensions in $\shs ep(K)$.
+This condition is satisfied if $K$ is complete for $\qo_K$ (or more generally if $(K,\qo_K)$ is henselian).

 We built in \ref{5.4} a bordered hovel $\overline\SHI(\g G,L,\overline\A)$ for any $L\in\shs ep(K)$ splitting $\g G$.
-We want a bordered hovel $\overline\SHI(\g G,K,{^K\overline\A})$ on which $G=\g G(K)$ would act strongly transitively and $G-$equivariant embeddings $\overline\SHI(\g G,K,{^K\overline\A})\into\overline\SHI(\g G,L,\overline\A)$ for $L\in\shs ep(K)$ splitting $\g G$.
+We want a bordered hovel $\overline\SHI(\g G,K,{_K\overline\A})$ on which $G=\g G(K)$ would act strongly transitively and $G-$equivariant embeddings $\overline\SHI(\g G,K,{_K\overline\A})\into\overline\SHI(\g G,L,\overline\A)$ for $L\in\shs ep(K)$ splitting $\g G$.

 An idea (already used in the classical case \cite{BtT-84a}) is to suppose $L/K$ finite Galois, to build an action of the Galois group $\QG=Gal(L/K)$ over $\overline\SHI(\g G,L,\overline\A)$ and to find $\overline\SHI(\g G,K,{^K\overline\A})$ in the fixed point set $\overline\SHI(\g G,L,\overline\A)^\QG$.
 As already known in the classical case \cite{Ru-77}, the equality of these last two objects is in general impossible.